WIN Leadership Team

 In addition, Mr. Nguyen has a Master in Public Policy from the University of Michigan and an undergraduate degree from the University of Washington.
 He was also a treasurer for Toastmaster Capitol Club # 422, located in Lacey, WA.
 He currently resides in Tumwater, WA, where he is a planning commissioner.

-Kim Sauer, Secretary
+Kim Sauer, Vice Chair

 Kim Sauer emigrated from South Korea and joined the Washington State Liquor and Cannabis Board in 1999 as a Customer Service supervisor.
 She then promoted to Program Manager of the Mandatory Alcohol Server Training and the Responsible Vendor Programs.
 Kim teaches Korean on the weekends and enjoys outdoor activities, especially hiking mountains in the region.
 She served as a vice president of the Korean-American Intermarried Women’s Association.
 Kim graduated cum laude from Saint Martin’s University and is a Certified Toastmaster.